-WAS and Shenandoah University is again seeking individuals with spinal cord injuries, amputations, degenerative diseases of the nervous system, MS, muscular dystrophy, CP, spina bifida, or other related disabilities to participate in their program that combines Physical Therapy and Adaptive Skiing.
+WAS and Shenandoah University are again seeking individuals with spinal cord injuries, amputations, degenerative diseases of the nervous system, MS, muscular dystrophy, CP, spina bifida, or other related disabilities to participate in their program that combines physical therapy and adaptive skiing (or snowboarding).

 Almost anyone who walks with canes, crutches, or a walker, or who uses a wheelchair for mobility can participate in this unique program at Wintergreen Adaptive Sports.

-An initial evaluation by a Shenandoah University Physical Therapist student, under the supervision of a licensed PT, takes place at Woodrow Wilson Rehabilitation Center in Fishersville in December.
+An initial evaluation by a Shenandoah University Physical Therapist student, under the supervision of a licensed PT, takes place at Woodrow Wilson Rehabilitation Center in Fishersville, Virginia (Augusta County) in December.